Angela-Rene/Trees_in_NYC/presentation.md

 Air Quality (CSV)
 Energy Efficiency Data (CSV)
 2. Data Storage & Preprocessing
-Data is stored in a local SQLite database?? or jupyter notebook?? and processed using Python (Pandas, NumPy) Cleaning, joining, and feature engineering performed in Jupyter Notebook
+Cleaned Data will be stored in a local SQLite database and processed using Python (Pandas, NumPy) Cleaning, joining, and feature engineering performed in Jupyter Notebook
 3. Analysis & Visualization
 Python libraries (Matplotlib, Plotly) used for exploratory analysis